-Having read this post about those who cheat here, I started to write a comment but it got too long and I didn’t want to be one of those kind of commenters, so I left only a paragraph there and chose instead to rant on here.
+Having read a post about people who cheat, I started to write a comment.
+It got too long and I didn’t want to be one of those kind of long text commenters.
+So I left only a paragraph there and chose instead to rant on here.

 I tricked some of my male friends into expanding on reasons that had caused them to cheat at some point while in relationships and it boiled down simply to attraction.
 It’s funny how so different the cookie crumbles for different people.

 For Guy A, 70/30 – one of the 30% undesirables in his lady (her failing attribute in his eyes) is his most turn on point; he loves outspoken ladies.
 But his girlfriend is a shy one.
 His love for her happened with time after he found her agreeable.

 Now he sees this other lady with a fiery personality and he’s drawn.
 He never intended to cheat, but her spark reminded him of the old days and he wanted to play catch up.